interledgerjs/express-web-monetization/README.md

 - `opts.maxBalance` - The maximum balance that can be associated with any user.
 Defaults to `Infinity`.
 - `opts.receiveEndpointUrl` - The endpoint in your Hapi route configuration that specifies where a user pays streams PSK packets to your site.
 Defaults to `/__monetizer/{id}` where `{id}` is the server generated ID (stored in the browser as a cookie).
 - `opts.cookieName` - The cookie key name for your server generated payer ID.
 Defaults to `__monetizer`.
-- `opts.cookieOptions` - Cookie configurations for Koa.
-See [Koa ctx setting cookies options](http://koajs.com/) for more details!
+- `opts.cookieOptions` - Cookie configurations for Express.
+See [Express response setting cookies options](https://expressjs.com/en/api.html) for more details!
 Only defaults are `httpOnly: false`
 ### Receiver

 ```ts